mwkpe/cantools/README.md

 # cantools
-A collection of CAN bus tools
+A collection of CLI tools for receiving and transmitting CAN frames

 Description
 ---